appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 | **Alignment** | Sets the label alignment of the widget.                      |
 | **Width**     | Sets the label width of the widget as the number of columns. |

-Let's understand the label properties in detail:
+Here are the label properties in detail:

 #### **Text**